-Clicking on an EB will expand the bottom of the SB panel to list EB details on the $T{sys}$ and the Array (number of antennas, shortest and longest baselines, angular resolution and maximum recoverable scale), as well as the science target(s) and calibrators used in this particular EB with their respective coordinates and on-source times (see Figure 4).
-The EB detailed view can be also viewed in a printable version by clicking on the "Print" button.
+Clicking on an EB will expand the bottom of the SB panel to list EB details on the T{sys} and the Array (number of antennas, shortest and longest baselines, angular resolution and maximum recoverable scale), as well as the science target(s) and calibrators used in this particular EB with their respective coordinates and on-source times (see Figure 4).
+The EB detailed view can be also viewed in a printable version by clicking on the "Print" button, or exported in machine readable form clicking on the "Table" button.